brandonleboeuf/url-swip-swap/README.md

   - Messaging will be shown indicating the error thrown by chrome.

 ## Usage
+- Click Options
   - Right click the extension.
   - Select "Options".
 - Enter the URLs you want to swap.
 - Click the checkbox to enable each set.
 - Settings are auto-saved.